FudanMPL/Vulnerabilities-in-MPC-Framework/README.md

 # Vulnerabilities-in-MPC-Framework

-In this project, we report our found vulnerabilities in MPC Frameworks and provide instructions to reproduce the vulnerabilities.
+In this project, we report our found vulnerabilities in MPC Frameworks by simulating an active adversary, and provide instructions to reproduce the vulnerabilities.

 ## Environment Requirement